gerson-a/TechDeals-eCommerce-Analysis/README.md

 * Investigate missing refund data from 2022 and ensure future transactions will be unaffected.

 # Data Cleaning and Technical Process

+The excel workbook containing the original & cleaned dataset, pivot tables, and further analysis done on the data can be found in this repository's files.
+The SQL queries for this analysis can be found in the repository as well.

+Prior to analysis, the following steps were taken to clean the data:

+* Fixed formatting inconsistencies with purchase timestamps, reformatting all rows to MM/DD/YY format.

+* Calculated purchase months and years, giving each its own column for pivot table manipulation.

+* Removed erroneous refunds with timestamps occuring in the future (after the date at the time of analysis).

+* Created a helper column to identify refunds.

+* In a new column, copied over and fixed inconsistencies in product names.

+* Filled in missing/incorrect regions within the "country_lookup" table

+* Using the vlookup function to reference the "country_lookup" table, created a region column within the "orders" table.

+* Logged the following missing/null values:
+	* USD_PRICE / LOCAL_PRICE equal to 0 or blank
+		* 191 rows (0.17% of rows affected)

+	* CURRENCY is blank.
+		* 54 rows affected

+	* MARKETING_CHANNEL is "unknown" or blank
+		* 82 "unknown" rows, 1387 blank rows -- 1469 total rows affected (1.4% of rows)

+	*  	ACCOUNT_CREATION_METHOD is "unknown" or blank
+		* 2900 "unknown" rows, 1387 blank rows -- 4287 total rows affected (3.9% of rows)

+	*  COUNTRY_CODE is blank
+		* 140 rows affected (0.13% of rows affected)